 The project would not conflict with an applicable plan, policy, or regulation adopted for the purposes of reducing the emissions of greenhouse gasses.
 The project is consistent with the existing General Plan and Community Plan land use and zoning designations.
-Further based upon review and evaluation of the completed CAP Consistency Checklist for the project, the project is consistent with the applicable strategies and actions of the CAP.
+Further, based upon review and evaluation of the completed CAP Consistency Checklist for the project, the project is consistent with the applicable strategies and actions of the CAP.
 Therefore, the project is consistent with the assumptions for relevant CAP strategies toward achieving the identified GHG reduction targets.
 Impacts are considered less than significant.

 IX.
-HAZARDS AND HAZARDOUS MATERIALS - Would the project:

-Is sue Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Create a significant hazard to the public or the environment through routine transport, use, or disposal of hazardous materials?

-The project would demolish an existing single-family residence and construct a new single-family residence in its place.
-Although minimal amounts of such substances may be present during construction activities, they are not anticipated to create a significant public hazard.
-Once constructed, due to the nature of the project, the routine transport, use, or disposal of hazardous materials on or through the subject site is not anticipated.
-Therefore, impacts would be less than significant.

-b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment?
+HAZ ARDS AND HAZARDOUS MATERIALS - Would the project: a) Create a significant hazard to the public or the environment through routine transport, use, or disposal of hazardous materials? new sir may be Once co hazardo oject proposes the demolition of the exingle-family residence on the same lot.
+A present during construction, they are nonstructed, due to the nature of the proposes materials on or through the subjection significant.
+Ithough minima not anticipated t pject, the routine l amounts of ha o create a signifi e transport, use, zardous subst icant public ha or disposal of ances azard. b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? hazard o response IX (a) above.
+No health risks ous materials would result from the imp gnificant. • • c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school?

 Refer to response IX (a) above.
-Impacts would be less than significant.

-c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school?

-Refer to response IX (a) above.
-Future risk of releases of hazardous substances would not occur as a result of project operations because it is anticipated that future on-site operations of a single-family residence would not require the routine use or transport of acutely hazardous materials.
+Future risk of releases of hazardous substances would not occur as a result of project operations because it is anticipated that future on-site operations would not require the routine use or transport of acutely hazardous materials.
 Construction of the project may require the use of hazardous materials (fuels, lubricants, solvents, etc.), which would require proper storage, handling, use and disposal.
 Further, the project would be required to comply with all federal, state and local requirements associated with hazardous materials; therefore, impacts would be less than significant.